 What Is Condo Insurance: A Closer Look

-Condo insurance is comprehensive property insurance for your own unit’s contents and improvements.
+Condo insurance or condo dwelling coverage is comprehensive property insurance for your own unit’s contents and improvements.

 It’s a type of home insurance bought by the unit owner to finance expenses due to injury or property damage, personal property getting stolen, or ruined by perils like fire or vandalism.